 - Cafes and restaurants on Strada Piata Amzei and Strada Nicolae Golescu.

-5. Try traditional Romanian cuisine at Caru’cu Bere
+5. Traditional Romanian cuisine at Caru’cu Bere

 For your first day in Bucharest, you must have traditional Romanian food at Bucharest’s oldest brewery, Caru’cu Bere.